RMUKTAR007/PythonUsefulScripts/README.md

 # PythonUsefulScripts
-These a useful script , we need in our day by day life
+These useful scripts, we need in our day-by-day life